 If you need to work with vBook on several computers at the same time, please contact us.
 We provide services adapted to this use.

 To run on iPad, vBook needs FileMaker Go for iPad.
 This is a free app available on App Store.
 After installing FileMaker Go, you need to copy the database file vBook_db.vb4 in FileMaker Go, using iTunes.
-See the chapter Installing and launching of vBook Online Help for the detailed procedure.
+See the chapter Installing and launching of the Online User Guide for the detailed procedure.

 There's no differences between computer and tablet, vBook works the same way on both devices.